Flat Tire At Night? Here’s What To Do

 Step 7: Reconnect The Wheel

 Pump up the tire to the appropriate pressure using your air compressor.
 Reinstall the wheel when it has been inflated.
 To attach the wheel to the hub, manually install the lug nuts.
 Next, tighten the nut as much as you can.
-To ensure that the wheel returns to the hub evenly, tighten them in a star pattern.
+To ensure the wheel returns to the hub evenly, tighten them in a star pattern.

 Why Does My Tire Keep Going Flat?